 In applying such a comprehensive assessment, the following considerations may also be taken into account:

-Any agreements or practices which have an effect similar to technical blocking of access (see paragraph 55) are likely to infringe Articles 3(1) and 3(2), given their strong impact on end-user rights.
+Any agreements or practices which have an effect similar to technical blocking of access (see paragraph 55) are incompatible with the obligation of the equal treatment of traffic as set out in Article 3(3) and cannot be justified under the principle of freedom of contract, recognised in Article 3(2) of the Regulation.

-Commercial practices which apply a higher price to the data associated with a specific application or class of applications are likely to limit the exercise of end-users’ rights because of the potentially strong disincentive created to the use of the application(s) affected, and consequent restriction of choice.
-Also, the possibility that higher prices may be applied to an application or category of application may discourage the development of new applications.
+Commercial practices which apply a different price to the data associated with a specific application or class of applications are incompatible with the obligation of equal treatment of traffic as set out in Article 3(3).

-End-users of an IAS whose conditions include a lower (or zero) price for the data associated with a specific application or class of applications will be incentivised to use the zero-rated application or category of applications and not others.
-Furthermore, the lower the data cap, the stronger such influence is likely to be.

-Price differentiation between individual applications within a category has an impact on competition between providers in that class.
-It may therefore be more likely to impact the “continued functioning of the internet ecosystem as an engine of innovation” and thereby undermine the goals of the Regulation than would price differentiation between classes of application.

-Open zero-rating programmes as referred to in paragraphs 42b-e above are less likely to restrict end-user choice or undermine innovation on the internet than the zero-rating of single application or programmes that are not open.

-In line with paragraph 138 on article 4(1) (b) of the Regulation, end-users must be informed about which data-usage falls under the zero-rating and which does not.
+In line with paragraph 138 on Article 4(1) (b) of the Regulation, end-users must be informed about under which conditions the data-usage for application-agnostic volume tariffs apply.

-Assessing limitations on end-users exercising their rights could be considered by taking into account actual and potential effects of commercial practices (e.g. zero-rating practices) in the light of the relevant market and its economic and legal context.
+Assessing limitations on end-users exercising their rights could be considered by taking into account actual and potential effects of commercial practices in the light of the relevant market and its economic and legal context.
 In order to ascertain whether end-users’ rights are likely to be harmed in the future, NRAs could take into account how the actual commercial practice affects the concrete possibilities for potential competitors to enter the relevant market.
 Assessing the commercial practices’ effect on potential competition would reveal potential restrictions of end-users’ choice and would contribute “to guarantee the continued functioning of the internet ecosystem as an engine of innovation” (recital 1).
 Such assessment should be supported by evidence or an analysis of the structure of the relevant market (e.g. barriers to entry).
 NRAs could build on practices from other areas of regulation, such as competition law.

 Article 3(3) first subparagraph: equal treatment of traffic